Blind Spot Collisions

 Drivers should be aware of their surroundings at all times, by doing so they help decrease the risk of another driver, or pedestrian, sneaking up behind them.

-Contact our Arizona Auto Accident Lawyer Today
+Contact our Arizona Lawyers Today

 Blind spot accidents are rather common and could be a small fender bender or serious injury causing accident.
 If you or anyone you know has been involved in a blind spot accident and the victim is seeking legal guidance, Phillips Law Group may be able to help you.

-Our dedicated team of lawyers have been helping Arizona injury victims through the entire litigation process.
+Our dedicated team of Phoenix personal injury lawyers have been helping Arizona injury victims through the entire litigation process.
 We believe in fighting for the rights of injury victims and helping them get the justice they deserve.
 Our main office is located in Phoenix, Arizona but we have successful filed claims on behalf of clients in:

 and many more surrounding cities.
 To get comprehensive legal counsel by one of our lawyers contact us by calling or texting 1-800-706-3000 or calling locally at 602-258-8888.